|

 companies provide this service (AMDOCS is one

-- The bottom line is that there are
+that does).
+The bottom line is that there are

 points in the billing process that third parties